Join the Movement - Sign the Delay Manifesto 📑

 The Complete Guide to Google Home Parental Controls

-Google Home is a Wi-Fi speaker that also works as a smarthome control center and an assistant for the whole family utilizing Google’s artificial intelligence (A.I.)-supported Google Assistant.
+Google Home is a Wi-Fi speaker that also works as a smart home control center and an assistant for the whole family utilizing Google’s artificial intelligence (A.I.)-supported Google Assistant.

 You can use it to playback entertainment throughout your entire home (YouTube, music, movies), effortlessly manage everyday tasks, and ask Google things you want to know.
 Prices start at just $29 for the mini-Home device which is similar to its primary competition, the Amazon Echo.